In this section

 You should consider the recommendations in the rest of this document as you carry out your risk assessment.
 You could also consider any advice that has been produced specifically for your sector, for example by trade associations or trades unions.

-If you’re currently operating, you will already have carried out a risk assessment.
+If you’re currently operating, you should already have carried out a risk assessment.
 Use this document to identify any adjustments or further improvements you should make.

 You must review the measures you have put in place to make sure they’re still working or if there are changes in the workplace that could lead to new risks.